JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

   nequip-allegro (launch-bound at ~5.6 ms flat; ~2.5–5 ms even with `torch.compile`) and stays sub-10 ms to 4096 atoms. `allegro-jax` uses dense all-pairs, so it scales **O(N²)** and is far slower at scale (877 ms vs Molly's 7 ms at 4096).
-On CPU, PyTorch's threading is pathological at these sizes (188 ms at 64 atoms on 8 threads); Molly's threaded CPU energy is 10–50× faster.
+On CPU, PyTorch's threading is pathological at these sizes (162 ms at 64 atoms on 8 threads, vs Molly's 3.4 ms); Molly's threaded CPU energy is 10–50× faster, and Molly single-threaded (t1) still beats nequip's 8-thread energy at every size.
   Molly Metal (Apple M3) also beats nequip CUDA at small N.
-- **Metal is a Molly-only capability.** nequip-allegro requires `float64` (its per-type energy shift casts to global float64), and Apple MPS is float32-only — so nequip-allegro **has no Apple GPU path at all**, the same situation TorchANI has.
-Molly's native Metal energy runs where the reference cannot.
+- **Metal is a Molly-only capability.** Neither reference runs on Apple GPU: nequip-allegro requires `float64` (its per-type energy shift casts to global float64) and MPS is float32-only, and `allegro-jax` fails to compile under `jax-metal` (`unknown attribute code`).
+Molly's native Metal energy runs where **both** references cannot.
+(The figures show t1/t8/CUDA for every backend that runs, over the full range each can reach — `allegro-jax` is dense O(N²), so its CPU line stops at 512 atoms.)
-- **Forces are the honest gap.** Molly's analytic CPU forces are competitive with nequip's autograd CPU forces (comparable to CPU-t1; nequip's CPU-t8 pulls ahead at large N because Molly's backward is not yet threaded).
-But nequip runs forces on **CUDA** (~15 ms flat) and Molly does not yet — a native GPU backward is the outstanding follow-up.
+- **Forces are the honest gap.** Molly's analytic CPU forces track nequip's autograd CPU forces closely (comparable to nequip CPU-t1 across the range; nequip CPU-t8 pulls ahead at large N because Molly's backward is not yet threaded).
+But both nequip and `allegro-jax` run forces on **CUDA** (nequip ~15 ms flat; jax ~6–350 ms O(N²)) and Molly does not yet — a native GPU backward is the outstanding follow-up.

 ---